-Using the UCASE function we can convert the string from any specific range of cells at one go.
-To show you examples we have brought a dataset of a few famous names all in lowercase.
+Using the UCASE function we can convert the string from any specific range of cells in one go.
+To show you examples we have brought a dataset of a few names all in lowercase.

-We are set to convert all the strings into uppercase and our code will be the same as the one below
+We are set to convert all the strings into uppercase.

 Here we didn’t use any string variable to store the converted string rather go for using the UCASE function and directly insert that into the cell we prefer.

-We have used a For loop to store the value of each cell from range correctly.
-You can see the names in our dataset are in B4 to B9 cells.
-That’s why we have used 4 to 9 as our range for the loop.
+We have used a For loop to store the value of each cell from the range correctly.
+You can see the names in our dataset are in B5 to B10 cells.
+That’s why we have used 5 to 10 as our range for the loop.

 Run the code to find the names in uppercase.